marota/ExpertOp4Grid/README.md

 Instead of configuring through config.ini, you can pass a similar python dictionary to the API

-## AlphaDeesp Workflow
+## ExpertOp4Grid Workflow
 The first three steps of the algorithm are about extracting the situation, creating and structuring the data that will be needed for the rest of the steps.

 ![Drag Racing](./alphaDeesp/ressources/first_line_algorithm_es_.png)

 At this step there is a Overload Graph coupled with organized data in a Dataframe that will enable to do the rest of the steps.
-AlphaDeesp needs a NetworkX graph, a DataFrame, and another dictionary with specific data to properly work.
+ExpertOp4Grid needs a NetworkX graph, a DataFrame, and another dictionary with specific data to properly work.

 ![Drag Racing](./alphaDeesp/ressources/second_line_algorithm_es_.png)